mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual bool?
 CanHitNPC(Player player, NPC target)

 Allows you to determine whether this melee weapon can hit the given NPC when swung.
 Return true to allow hitting the target, return false to block this weapon from hitting the target, and return null to use the vanilla code for whether the target can be hit.
-Returns null by default
+Returns null by default.

 ### public virtual void ModifyHitNPC(Player player, NPC target, ref int damage, ref float knockBack, ref bool crit)